thacherT1D/webdevstuff/Promises/Promises.desc.md

 As you can see, the role of the `executor` callback function is to start an asynchronous I/O operation.
 If the operation generates an error, the callback invokes the `reject()` function, passing along the error, which permanently changes the state of the promise to rejected.
 Otherwise, the `resolve()` function is invoked, passing along the results of the operation, which permanently resolves the state of the promise to either rejected or fulfilled.
 If resolving the promise generates a new error, the state is changed to rejected, otherwise it's changed to fulfilled.

+A promise is **unresolved** while in the pending state.
+A promised is **resolved** when it's state is changed to either fulfilled or rejected.
+Once a promise is resolved, it's state can never change.

 ```text
 ┌── new Promise(executor) ──┐                  ┌── then(onFulfilled) ──┐